 Writing Rape: Women’s Media Center study finds crucial gap in coverage by gender

-The research found that the writer’s gender appeared to affect how stories were told: Women journalists interviewed alleged victims more often than male journalists, and a higher proportion of women journalists wrote about the impact of the alleged attack on alleged victims: 40 percent of women journalists covered this versus 33 percent of male journalists.
-On the other hand, a higher proportion of male journalists used quotes about the behavior of or impact on the alleged perpetrator than did female journalists — 35 percent versus 32 percent.
+We found that the gender of writers changed how stories were told: Women journalists interviewed alleged victims more often than male journalists, and a higher proportion of women journalists wrote about the impact of the alleged attack on alleged victims: 40 percent of women journalists covered this versus 33 percent of male journalists.
+On the other hand, a higher proportion of male journalists used quotes about behavior or impact on the alleged perpetrator than did female journalists — 35 percent versus 32 percent.